Greatwaveliu/Methane/README.md

 `tula_kmeans_time_lat_lon_conteos.txt`.
 The cluster count statistics that would normally be stored in the text file are displayed directly in the title of the `tula_kmeans_time_lat_lon_space_scatter_basemap.png` plot.

+The WCSS, Silhouette Score and Davies-Bouldin Index plots for all K-means modes now include a dashed marker indicating the chosen cluster count so it is easy to identify the selected **K** value.